FAQ's

 How does it work?

-The 2020/2021 Collection starts on 1 October 2020 which the public can vote for until 30 April 2021.
-Titles can be from back lists provided sales have not exceeded 2000 copies.
+The 2023/2024 collection starts on 3 October 2023 which the public can vote for until 30 April 2024.

 How many categories are in each collection?